 US, UK, and other scholars have access - using print and online services - to the nearly 40 volumes of Franklin's writings produced, with analysis by scholars based at Yale University, thanks to support from the US Embassy London.

 The Scholarship Centre is named for Robert H. Smith, a great man, who believed in and supported the potential of Franklin's only remaining home.
 In May 2010 we held the inaugural Robert H. Smith Annual Lecture in American Democracy in association with the Eccles Centre for American Studies at the British Library, to honour Robert H. Smith, who was passionate about the roots and reach of American Democracy.
-Details of the 2014 Annual Lecture will be available early next year.
+See details of the May 2014 lecture here.

 To visit the Scholarship Centre email: email@example.com

 key Scholarship Centre initiative is the annual Benjamin Franklin House Symposium in association with the Eccles Centre for American Studies at the British Library, which features leading speakers in fields such as science, politics, and business discussing issues inspired by Franklin's life and work.

 Topics of previous symposia have included Franklin and the Media's Role in Global Affairs, Benjamin Franklin and the Human Genome, Benjamin Franklin Design and Innovation and Benjamin Franklin and the Globalisation of Science.
 Dr. Richard Horton, Editor of the Lancet, celebrated particle physicist Professor Brian Cox, and Paul Smith, Director of Kew’s Millennium Seed Bank, are all past presenters.

 See details of the September 2014 lecture here.